maxxiimo/the-front-end-manifesto/Images.md

 Start off by creating some basic folders to hold things as you develop such as:

+    - assets

+      - images
+        - buttons
+        - fixtures*
+        - icons
+        - logos

+      - javascripts
+      - stylesheets

-* Regarding the name "constructs", I used to call this "assets" before the asset pipeline, but constructs will do until I think of a better name.
+* Regarding the name "fixtures", I used to call this "assets" before the asset pipeline, but fixtures will do until I think of a better name.
 It holds things like shims, navigation-pipes, horizontal dividers, basically things that are used to construct an application/page.

-Usually my root level folder "images" contains sprites, and the sprite components remain in their appropriate folders like icons.

-So now my images might look like this:
+Usually my root level folder "images" contains sprites.
+The corresponding sprite components remain in their appropriate folders like icons, and I use Compass to create my sprites per the Spriting section below.
+So with an icons sprite my folders might look like this:

     - assets

       - images
         - buttons
-        - constructs*
+        - fixtures*
         - icons
           icon1.gif
           icon1.png